postsharp/Metalama.Patterns/src/Metalama.Patterns.Caching.Aspects/README.md

 ## About

-The `Metalama.Pattern.Caching.Aspects` provides an aspect-oriented API that enables caching of method results as a function of their arguments.
+The `Metalama.Patterns.Caching.Aspects` package provides an aspect-oriented API that enables caching of method results as a function of their arguments.
 It also allows for cache item invalidation, cache key construction, and dependency management.
 This API is built on the Metalama aspect framework.
-The caching abstractions and functionalities are defined in the `Metalama.Pattern.Caching` family of packages.
+The caching abstractions and functionalities are defined in the `Metalama.Patterns.Caching` family of packages.

 ## Key Features